kristiker/source1import/README.md

 - Enough disk space

 # Usage:
-Step 1: Create your mod in the (HL:A Workshop Tools)[https://developer.valvesoftware.com/wiki/Half-Life:_Alyx_Workshop_Tools/Creating_an_Addon].
+Step 1: Create your mod in the [HL:A Workshop Tools](https://developer.valvesoftware.com/wiki/Half-Life:_Alyx_Workshop_Tools/Creating_an_Addon).
 I would recommend naming the mod the same name as the name you're pulling files from, especially if you're batch converting a whole game.

 Step 2: Extract the files you desire using GCFScape to the __CONTENT__ root of the mod, i.e. Half-Life Alyx/content/hlvr_addons/csgo, following the same directory and naming scheme as Source 1 (`/sound/` however has to be renamed into `/sounds/`).

-Step 3: Make sure you have requirements in check (see (System Requirements)[#system-requirements]).
+Step 3: Make sure you have requirements in check (see [System Requirements](https://github.com/kristixx/source2utils#system-requirements)).
 Close your tools before running any script.

 Step 4: First run vtf_to_tga.py, then run vmt_to_vmat.py, then lastly mdl_to_vmdl.py using the instructions below.